Looking for Mexico travel tips to help you plan your Mexican adventure? Look no further.

 People can easily find you through geotags and hashtags.
 Keep your friends and family informed of what you are doing but post your public updates only after you have left somewhere.

 Renting a car in Mexico is not as intimidating as it may seem.
-Opting to do so gives you a lot more freedom and flexibility of schedule.
+Opting to do so gives you a lot more freedom and flexibility in your schedule.

 Better yet, you can stop off at charming remote villages, haciendas, cenotes, and ruins that may have been difficult to get to otherwise.
 It typically costs between $15-25 a day to rent a car in Mexico depending on the season and where you are picking your car up from.

-It is a good idea to download offline map apps such as Maps Me when traveling in Mexico.
-This is particularly true if you are planning on driving.
+It is a good idea to download offline map apps such as Maps Me when traveling in Mexico, especially if you are planning on driving.

 Most parts of the country have 4G coverage and 5G does exist in a few limited areas around major cities.
 However, there are also definitely places where there is no data or phone signal whatsoever.

-You can be on a remote country road en route to a Mayan ruin and realize that you have completely lost all manner of a signal.
+You can be on a remote country road en route to a Mayan ruin and realize that you have completely lost all signal and cell service.
 While road signs are easy enough to follow, nothing beats having a GPS so be sure to download an offline map before your trip.

 Most people in Mexico speak little to no English.
 Along the Riviera Maya and in the Yucatan, you will find that some staff in tourist businesses speak a little English but your conversations with people will be very limited.